Smyrna Airport (Tennessee): Military use

 Smyrna Airport currently operates as a joint use facility with a Tennessee Army National Guard helicopter unit, Army Aviation Support Facility #1 (AASF#1), which operates 60 helicopters with 300 full-time Army National Guard personnel.

 The airport previously served as an outlying Air National Guard training facility for C-130 Hercules aircraft of the 118th Airlift Wing (now redesignated the 118th Wing) of the Tennessee Air National Guard at Berry Field Air National Guard Base at Nashville International Airport until the wing's termination of C-130 operations in 2012.
 The airport also continues to support training operations by C-17 Globemaster III aircraft of the Tennessee Air National Guard's 164th Airlift Wing at Memphis Air National Guard Base at the Memphis International Airport.

 The Tennessee Army National Guard also leases part of the airport to maintain the Grubbs/Kyle Training Center.
 This facility supports 24 different units and 1,270 assigned Army National Guard personnel, 162 of which are full-time, as well as numerous military aircraft.

+History

+In 1971, supplemental air carrier (essentially a charter carrier) Capitol International Airways consolidated operations and headquarters to the airport.
+The airline, later named Capitol Air, ceased operations on 25 November 1984, at which time it had two Boeing 727s and four Douglas DC-8s.

+Between 1979 and 1981, Emery Air Freight operated a package express hub at the airport.